NizarIslah/GitChameleon/README.md

      ```
      pip install -r requirements.txt
      ```
   - Note: vllm-cpu (experimental): The requirements.txt will install vllm with gpu spport.
-For vllm-cpu, please follow the instructions in the official documentation here (https://docs.vllm.ai/en/v0.6.1/getting_started/cpu-installation.html).
+For vllm-cpu, please follow the instructions in the [official documentation](https://docs.vllm.ai/en/v0.6.1/getting_started/cpu-installation.html).
 This has not been tested end-to-end with this repository, so it may break.
 It is planned to be fully supported in the near future.

 2. **Prepare Virtual Environments for Evaluation**: